 If we look at offshore turbines (see

 OWOE: What are offshore wind farms?), which tend to be larger than onshore turbines as they are less constrained by transportation limitations, noise concerns, view-sight issues, and land restrictions, average rated capacity increased from 3 MW in 2010 to almost 7 MW in 2018.
 (See Figure 2.)
-The largest and most powerful wind turbines commercially installed as of April 2022 are the
+By the end of 2023 a number of companies were either testing or deploying offshore turbines rated between 14 MW and 18 MW.
+In October 2022 the

-Siemens Gamesa SG 14-222 DD has a 14 MW nominal capacity.
-In October 2022 it set a new world record for electrical output from a single turbine in 24 hour period of 359 MWh.
+Siemens Gamesa SG 14-222 DD with a 14 MW nominal capacity set a new world record for electrical output from a single turbine in 24 hour period of 359 MWh.
 These turbines are planned to be installed in the

 Moray West wind farm offshore Scotland.